adidas/mvi/docs/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.adidas.mvi/mvi)](https://mvnrepository.com/artifact/com.adidas.mvi/mvi)
 [![GitHub License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0)

-# adidas MVI LIBRARY
+# adidas MVI library

 ## Introduction
 adidas MVI is an efficient library that helps you implement the MVI architectural pattern in your Android or JVM applications.
 MVI is a pattern that promotes a unidirectional flow of data and provides a clear separation between the different components of your application.
 This library aims to simplify the implementation of MVI by providing a set of tools and utilities.

 ## Features
-Simple and lightweight: The library is designed to be easy to understand and use, without unnecessary complexity or overhead.
+Simple and lightweight: The library is designed to be easy to understand and use, without unnecessary complexity or overhead.<br>
-Unidirectional data flow: The MVI pattern ensures that data flows in a single direction, making it easier to reason about and test your application.
+Unidirectional data flow: The MVI pattern ensures that data flows in a single direction, making it easier to reason about and test your application.<br>
-Separation of concerns: The pattern encourages a clear separation between the model, view, and intent components of your application.
+Separation of concerns: The pattern encourages a clear separation between the model, view, and intent components of your application.<br>
-Immutable data: The library promotes the use of immutable data structures, which helps reduce bugs and makes your code more reliable.
+Immutable data: The library promotes the use of immutable data structures, which helps reduce bugs and makes your code more reliable.<br>
 Thread safety: Offers built-in mechanisms to handle concurrency and synchronization when managing the application's state.
-This ensures that multiple threads can safely access and modify the state without encountering data races or inconsistencies.
+This ensures that multiple threads can safely access and modify the state without encountering data races or inconsistencies.<br>

 ## Usage in adidas
 MVI library is now being used in adidas CONFIRMED app.
 In fact, this library was developed initially as core architecture of CONFIRMED app and later it was decided to open source it.